Indian Institute of Management Nagpur

 The Indian Institute of Management Nagpur also known as IIM Nagpur or IIMN is a public sector business school located in Nagpur, Maharashtra, India.

-Indian Institute of Management Nagpur (IIMN) was the first among the six new-generation IIMs established by the Government of India in 2015 to begin its operations.
-Honourable President of India Mr. Ram Nath Kovind inaugurated the institute’s 132-acre campus on May 8.
+It was the first among the six new-generation IIMs established by the Government of India in 2015 to begin operations.

+History

+IIM Nagpur was established in 2015 under the mentorship of IIM Ahmedabad with a temporary campus at the Visvesvaraya National Institute of Technology Nagpur (VNIT).
+The institute shifted to its present location, a 132-acre campus in the Multi-modal International Cargo Hub and Airport at Nagpur (MIHAN) in November 2021.
+The new campus was formally inaugurated by President of India Ram Nath Kovind on May 8, 2022.

+IIM Nagpur is a member of the Association of Advance Collegiate Schools of Business (AACSB).

-In July 2022, IIM Nagpur along with the UNICEF launched an initiative programme to educate and train underprivileged children.
+In July 2022, IIM Nagpur, along with UNICEF, launched an initiative programme to educate and train underprivileged children.
 Students of IIMN have visited Japan, France, UAE, South Korea and Singapore as part of this optional module.